efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 #### ECS Task Definition

-A task definition is required to run Docker containers in Amazon ECS.
-It defines how much compute and memory resources are allocated to a task and its containers.
+A task definition details how much compute and memory resources are allocated to a task and its containers.

-First thing to know, since Amazon Fargate doesn't run on any EC2 instances that you own, it's required to use the AWS VPC network mode.
-In a nutshell, it means that Amazon Fargate will create for each task instance an Elastic Network Interface in your VPC.
-If we were to use EC2 launch type, we'd have the possibility to use the common Docker network modes such as Host, Bridge or None.
-What's also great is that AWS VPC network mode is also possible with EC2 launch type!
+Since Amazon Fargate doesn't run on any EC2 instances that you own, it's necessary to use the AWS VPC network mode.
+In a nutshell, this means that Amazon Fargate will create for each task instance an Elastic Network Interface attached to your VPC.
+For an EC2 launch type, we'd have the possibility to use the common Docker network modes such as Host, Bridge or None.
+The AWS VPC network mode is also possible with EC2 launch type.
 However some thoughts have to given as to not exceed the EC2 instance attached ENIs limit.
-Since we're speaking of networking, isn't it necessary to specify which subnets and security groups to use you may ask.
-It's a valid question but no, not here, it's a the service configuration level.

 The other important parameter to set is the compatibility type.
 If the task will only run on Amazon Fargate then setting it to Compatibility.FARGATE is fine.
 Another option which would also work in our context is EC2_FARGATE.
+By selecting this second option, it would be possible to use both a configured EC2 based capacity provider along with a Fargate one.
+This kind of setup is generally found in context where Fargate is used to acquire peak compute resources beyond is needed in steady state.

 ````typescript
 ecsFargateWebServerProps.webServerTaskDefinitionProps = {